adtrace/adtrace_sdk_react_native/README.md

 ### <a id="cp-event-partner"></a>Event partner parameters

-Once your parameters are activated in the dashboard, you can send them to your network partners.
+Once your parameters are activated in the panel, you can send them to your network partners.

 This works the same way as callback parameters; add them by calling the  `addPartnerParameter`  method on your  `AdTraceEvent`  instance.